Paying your cleaning employees fairly and on time keeps them motivated, reduces turnover, and improves service quality.

 Employee self-service tools

 Workers can use Paychex’s online portal to update their personal and banking details and find their tax forms, pay stubs, and benefits plans.
 Paychex’s mobile apps also allow users to access the portal from anywhere on their smartphones.
-I think this is particularly useful for cleaning companies where workers might not need or have laptops.
+We think this is particularly useful for cleaning companies where workers might not need or have laptops.

 Scalable plans